lindestad/aa-energi-2025/README-ENGLISH.md

 ## **How to Run the Code**

 1. Install dependencies:

    ```bash
    pip install numpy pandas matplotlib torch scikit-learn
    ```

 2. Run the main script:

    ```bash
    python 2-tahps.py
    ```

 3. Check the console output and generated plots.

 ---

 ## **Conclusion**

 Despite our best efforts, **deep learning didn’t win this battle**—but that’s not surprising.
-AR(5) and even the naive model performed well because past values alone contained enough predictive power.
+AR(5) and even the naive model performed well because past values alone contained sufficient predictive power.

 However, in a scenario with **more data** and **stronger exogenous features**, the LSTM and Transformer could shine.
 For now, this project highlights an important lesson in time-series forecasting: **sometimes, simpler is better.**

-Want to experiment?
-Try adding additional features, tweaking hyperparameters, or using different architectures to see if you can tip the scales in favor of deep learning!

 ---